How is low digitalisation holding back insurance distribution? #

 - Increase speed-to-market.
 The days of spending millions and potentially several years on a new product launch are gone.

 - Reduce expenses in response to market pressures.

 - Implement APIs and agile core systems that support new digital sales and service solutions.

-The customization that used to be a top priority has been overtaken in the African market by the need to modernize quickly and cost-effectively.
+The customization that used to be a top priority has been overtaken in the African market by the need to modernise quickly and cost-effectively.

-In this new environment, modernization can be accelerated by implementing an ‘Out-Of-The-Box’ (OOTB) policy admin system that has a standard configuration based on best practices gleaned from experience with dozens of clients.
+In this new environment, modernisation can be accelerated by implementing an ‘Out-Of-The-Box’ (OOTB) policy admin system that has a standard configuration based on best practices gleaned from experience with dozens of clients.

 These OOTB solutions can be implemented in a matter of months rather than years.
 They are complete PAS solutions that are ready to go with only minimal gap configuration, which means the implementation time frame is greatly reduced.
 And, you don't need to spend millions of dollars on the implementation.